Synonym(s)

 Complication(s)This section has been translated automatically.

-Recurrence: Recurrences are possible even after radical surgery.
-The recurrence rate varies depending on the location: axillary about 3%, inguino-perineal about 35%, submammary about 50%.
-In prolonged courses, the formation of squamous cell carcinoma (Marjolin's ulcer) is possible.
+Recurrence tendency: Recurrences are possible even after radical surgery.
+The recurrence rate varies depending on the location: axillary approx. 3%, inguino-perineal approx. 35%, submammary approx. 50%.
+The formation of squamous cell carcinoma (Marjolin's ulcer) is possible with longer courses.

-Increased cardiovascular risk: Apparently, patients with hidradenitis suppurativa are at increased cardiovascular risk (myocardial infarctions, ischemic strokes).
+Increased cardiovascular risk: Patients with hidradenitis suppurativa apparently have an increased cardiovascular risk (myocardial infarctions, ischemic strokes)

 Associated diseases:

-- SAPHO syndrome: Increased risk of developing SAPHO syndrome(synovitis, acne/hidradenitis suppurativa, pustulosis, hyperostosis, and osteitis (Crowley EL et al 2018).
+- SAPHO syndrome: Increased risk of SAPHO syndrome(synovitis, acne/hidradenitis suppurativa, pustulosis, hyperostosis and osteitis (Crowley EL et al. 2018)

-- PASH/PAPASH syndrome: Increased risk for PASH syndrome (pyoderma gangrenosum, acne, and suppurative hidradenitis) or PAPASH syndrome(pyoderma gangraenosum, acne, pyogenic arthritis, and suppurative hidradenitis).
-These syndromes are associated with mutation in the PSTPIP1 gene(proline-serine-threonine phosphatase interaction protein-1 gene) and the PSENEN gene(PSENEN is the acronym for presenilin enhancer, gamma-secretase complex), respectively (Vinkel C et al. 2017).
+- PASH/PAPASH syndrome: Increased risk of PASH syndrome (pyoderma gangrenosum, acne and suppurative hidradenitis) or PAPASH syndrome(pyoderma gangraenosum, acne, pyogenic arthritis and suppurative hidradenitis).
+These syndromes are associated with mutations in the PSTPIP1 gene(proline-serine-threonine phosphatase interaction protein 1 gene) or the PSENEN gene(PSENEN is the acronym for presenilin enhancer, gamma-secretase complex) (Vinkel C et al. 2017).

-- Familial Mediterranean fever: In patients with familial Mediterranean fever (FMF), the most common hereditary autoinflammatory disease, hidradenitis suppurativa may reveal a severe phenotype (Vural S et al. 2017).
-A molecular link between familial Mediterranean fever and PASH/PAPASH and complex hidradenitis suppurativa is suspected, especially when accompanied by pyoderma gangraenosum, due to the interaction of Mediterranean fever gene(MEFV) and PSTPIP1 products.
+- Familial Mediterranean fever: In patients with familial Mediterranean fever (FMF), the most common hereditary autoinflammatory disease, hidradenitis suppurativa may show a severe phenotype (Vural S et al. 2017).
+A molecular link between familial Mediterranean fever and PASH/PAPASH and complex hidradenitis suppurativa is suspected, especially when accompanied by pyoderma gangraenosum, as the products of Mediterranean fever gene(MEFV) and PSTPIP1 interact with each other.

 TherapyThis section has been translated automatically.